jauntybrain/flow-links-extension/POSTINSTALL.md

 - `redirectUrl`: redirects the link to a custom URL when the app is not installed. **redirectToStore** must be set to 'false' for this to work. **Must start with "https://"**

+- `expires`: specifies the Timestamp after which the link will become inactive.
+Note: this will still make the link open the app.

 ## How to handle query parameters

 Any `path` that was added to the `_flowlinks_` collection can have custom query parameters when called.
 There is no need to specify them in the colleciton.

+## How to handle multi-level paths

+Flowlinks support multi-level paths (i.e. `/archive/2004/articles/`) out of the box!

 ## Links logic